jboss-fuse/vscode-atlasmap/README.md

 ## Prerequisites

 - java 8+ must be installed on system path
-- port 8585 must be available
+- port 8585 must be available if you want to launch a local AtlasMap instance